: Lima, Cusco, Sacred Valley, Machu Picchu

 Pre-Columbian beliefs are also evident the reverence Cusqueños display for the apus (mountains) and huacas (temples) and other Inca ruins.

 4 blocks from the Main Square, this is one of the most picturesque areas in all of Cusco.
-It is also called T’oqokachi (salt hole) and is characterised by narrow, steep streets and beautiful colonial houses.
-It is also known as the artisan neighbourhood of Cusco.
+It is also called T’oqokachi (salt hole) and is characterized by narrow, steep streets and beautiful colonial houses.
+It is also known as the artisan neighborhood of Cusco.

 In Inca times, the Sacred Valley was reserved for specialized agriculture and the Inca kings’ private estates.
 Today, finely sculpted terraces and enigmatic ruins dot this narrow valley famous for its singular beauty.
 The towns of Pisac and Ollantaytambo are the principal stops, though travelers with more time on their hands will find plenty more to see and do.
 It’s possible to visit the Sacred Valley on a day tour from Cusco, which is convenient for travelers who need to return to Cusco to acclimate for a trek or for an early flight out.
 If time allows, we highly recommend spending a night or two in the Sacred Valley, away from the bustle of Cusco and Machu Picchu.